 A useful book this week is the brilliant The Italian Renaissance by J. H. Plumb.
 This is a wonderful and succinct introduction to the Renaissance by one of our greatest historians, J. R. Plumb.
 Plumb was one of our greatest historians and you will appreciate the beautiful obituary that appeared in 2001, when Professor Plumb died, and you will be able to better understand his achievements.

-This two-volume history of Florence is the best detailed study of one part of Italy for the period we are studying this year.
+This two-volume history of Florence is the best detailed study of Florence ever written.
 Schevill wrote a masterpiece of well researched narrative history for Florence in 1936 and then it was republished in a Harper Torchbook paperback in 1961.
-The Harper Torchbook is still out there in used book stores so we have purchase five for our library.
+The Harper Torchbook is still out there in used book stores so we have purchased five for our library.
 But there are still copies left if you want to own one.
 It is two volumes with the first volume devoted to our period of Medieval History and the second volume on Renaissance Florence.
 For the Lombards see Medieval Florence (Volume 1) Chapter Three, "Darkness Over Florence."